wrandtkeflvc/fl_islandora_forms/nextstep_addInIIDfixAndMODS_3_6/README.txt

 The in progress development is to:
 Combine in Lydia's updates to be compatible with MODS 3.6.
 (I was not able to find this, so there might not be any changes to the Full MODS form. - wvr)

-Testing has not been completed.
+Testing is completed as of Sept.
+15, 2016.

 MODS Simple Entry: